Do I Need a Pool Closing Kit? Winter Closing Guide 2024

 Step 2: Shock Treatment

 Add calcium hypochlorite shock to reach 10-12 ppm free chlorine.
-For a 20,000-gallon pool, this typically requires 2-3 pounds of cal-hypo shock.
+For a 20,000-gallon pool, this typically requires 2-3 pounds of cal-hypo shock (exact amount depends on product's available chlorine percentage - see manufacturer specifications).
 Never use trichlor tablets for winterizing - they'll continue dissolving and create acidic conditions.

 Step 3: Add Winterizing Algaecide